 1. Take a carriage ride around town

 One of the best ways to see a lot of the city in a shorter period of time is to take a carriage ride that will show you some of the top sights, including many of the Mayan historical sites.
-Tours generally run about an hour and a half and cost somewhere around 500 pesos.
+Tours generally run for about an hour and a half and cost somewhere around 500 pesos.

 Find the horses lined up like taxis at the main square, with brightly-colored carriages attached and ready to go.
-Generally, you don’t need to book anything in advance unless you don’t speak any Spanish and there are specific sights you want to see, in which case ask about it at your hotel.
+Generally, you don’t need to book anything in advance unless you don’t speak any Spanish and there are specific sights you want to see, in which case ask about them at your hotel.

 2. Visit the Convento de San Antonio

 This is the convent that was built by the Franciscans during the Spanish occupation.
 Painted the same egg-yolk-yellow as many of the buildings in the city below, the convent still functions as such today but can also be visited by travelers and pilgrims.

-There are many religious festivals that happen in Izamal and make it a busy time to visit the convent: mid-June, mid-August, and December 1-12, when the Virgin of Guadalupe is celebrated nationally.
+Many religious festivals happen in Izamal, which make it a busy time to visit the convent: mid-June, mid-August, and December 1-12, when the Virgin of Guadalupe is celebrated nationally.

 If you want to get a dazzling view of the convent from afar, you can climb the nearby Kinich Kakmó pyramid, which gives an amazing view of the convent and its atrium.
 (More on that below!)